Soft and spongy Chocolate Cake Roll Recipe, filled with creamy peanut butter, and topped with a chocolate glaze and homemade peanut butter cups.

 - In another bowl, whip the 9 egg whites.
 As they become frothy, increase speed to of mixer and slowly add in ½ cup sugar and whip until soft peaks form.

 - Slowly fold in half the egg whites into the chocolate mixture.
-Add the remaining egg white and fold until no more streaks are present.
+Add the remaining egg whites and fold until no more streaks are present.
 Be careful not to overmix.

 - Pour batter into prepared pan and spread it evenly.
-Bake for 20 - 25 minutes - top should spring back.
+Bake for 20 - 25 minutes; the top of the cake should spring back when touched.

 - Prepare a dish towel on the counter with a dusting of cocoa powder.
 The cocoa powder will prevent the cake from sticking to the towel.